 BOOTH PRESENTATION / EXHIBIT DISPLAY SET-UP

 - Be creative and unique in your booth presentation.
 Make your exhibit display memorable.
 What makes you stand out?
-See Hanging Art for more information.

 - Hang the work properly.
 Do not overhang.
 Think Warhol: Less is more.

 - Post your name and/or logo on the wall somewhere noticeable.
 Many sign shops make custom vinyl letters that rub on a wall temporarily and can be easily removed without damaging paint or walls at the end of the show.
 See more on that here.

 - Place brochures and business cards in holders – on the wall or on the table – for visitors to take home.